apognu/otter/README.md

 A beta version of the app can be downloaded on [Google Play](https://play.google.com/store/apps/details?id=com.github.apognu.otter), on [IzzySoft](https://apt.izzysoft.de/fdroid/index/apk/com.github.apognu.otter) (F-Droid-compatible repository) or through [GitHub releases](https://github.com/apognu/otter/releases).
 Please bear with it, there **will** be bugs, there **will** be crashes and there **will** be performance or UX issues.

-Otter's features, as of this writing, are the following:
+Otter's features, are the following:

  * Basic collection browsing (artists, albums and tracks)
  * Playlists listing